-Cupcakes are just the American term for what we call fairycakes or buns in Ireland, although cupcakes tend to be piled high with buttercream whereas fairycakes tend to just have icing poured on them.
+The recipe for cupcakes is the same as for what we call fairycakes or buns in Ireland, except perhaps that cupcakes tend to be piled high with buttercream whereas fairycakes tend to just have icing poured on them.
 The easiest and most foolproof recipe I’ve found is this one.

 - 100 g (4 oz) caster sugar

 - 2 large eggs (or vegan flaxseed eggs)

 - 100 g (4 oz) self-raising flour

 - 1 level tsp baking powder